willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 data type means that it does not return a value; the method itself does something.
 The right-hand column starts with the name of the method.
 A parentheses-enclosed list of variables then follows.
 These are the "parameters" that you must give to the method to call it.
-Note that this is a guide to what values you can feed to it, not an example of *syntax*.
+This demonstrates what values you can give to the method.
+It is not an example of *syntax*.

 Each parameter in the list follows the format ``DataType ParameterName[= OptionalDefaultValue][Comma]``.
 You must provide